 Emails are meant to achieve a lot of things, but ultimately, their main purpose is to guide leads down the funnel and toward a purchase decision.
 Easier said than done, though, right?

 When you take the time to strategize, you have the opportunity to really think about the route that your leads will (hopefully) take.
-Instead of guessing what steps need to happen, you’ll create drip campaigns filled with the right content and calls-to-action that move your leads closer and closer to a decision.
+Instead of guessing what steps need to happen, you’ll create drip campaigns filled with the right content to create the best emails and call-to-action (cta) that move your leads closer and closer to a decision.
 Just be sure to loop sales into the conversation, since they have a unique perspective on the hurdles you need to overcome.

 It Ensures Your Content is Distributed Correctly